AndyObtiva/glimmer/README.md

 To edit a tree, you must invoke `TreeProxy#edit_selected_tree_item` or `TreeProxy#edit_tree_item`.
 This automatically leverages the SWT TreeEditor custom class behind the scenes, displaying a text widget to the user to change the selected or passed tree item text into something else.
 It automatically persists the change to `items` data-bound model on ENTER/FOCUS-OUT or cancels on ESC/NO-CHANGE.

+#### ScrolledComposite

+Glimmer provides smart defaults for the `scrolled_composite` widget by:
+- Automatically setting the nested widget as its content (meaning use can just like a plain old `composite` to add scrolling)
+- Automatically setting the :h_scroll and :v_scroll SWT styles (can be set manually if only one of either :h_scroll or :v_scroll is desired )
+- Automatically setting the expand horizontal and expand vertical SWT properties to `true`

 ### Observer

 Glimmer comes with `Observer` module, which is used internally for data-binding, but can also be used externally for custom use of the Observer Pattern.
 It is hidden when observing widgets, and used explicitly when observing models.